 This article addresses the evaluation of distributed constraint reasoning algorithms.
-One of the major achievements of computer science consists of the development of the complexity theory for evaluating and comparing the efficiency of algorithms in a scalable way [8].
-Complexity theory proposes to evaluate an algorithm in terms of the number of times it performs the most expensive operation.
+One of the major achievements of computer science consists of the development of the complexity theory for evaluating and comparing the scalability and efficiency of algorithms [7].
+Complexity theory proposes to evaluate an algorithm in terms of the number of times it performs the most inner loop (aka the most expensive operation).
 This number is seen as a function of the size of the problem.
 While such metrics do not reveal how much actual time is required for a certain instance, they allow for interpolating how the technique scales with larger problems.
-The assumption that computation speed will double each few years makes a polynomial factor in the cost irrelevant from a long perspective [8, 4].

-Identifying the most expensive operation is not always trivial.
-For simple algorithms such as centralized sorting and graph traversal, this operation is typically identified as the processing inside the most inner loop.
-Constraint reasoning researchers have long used either the constraint check or the visited search-tree node as the most expensive operation in classical algorithms.
+The assumption that computation speed doubles each few years makes a polynomial factor in the cost irrelevant from a long perspective [7, 3].
+Identifying the most inner loop operation is not always as trivial as for centralized sorting and graph traversal.
+Constraint reasoning researchers have long used either the constraint check or the visited search-tree node as the most basic operation in classical algorithms.
 In algorithms whose structure does not present a most inner loop, a scalable efficiency evaluation is usually based on the operation that seems to be the most often used and that is relatively expensive.
-However, the cost of operations can be distorted by specialized hardware where, for example, on some processors multiplication is as efficient as addition.
-This leads to an uncertainty about whether the obtained metric is relevant for evaluating the same algorithm on a new machine.
-Moreover, that most expensive operation can prove irrelevant for a competing algorithm who uses extensively another operation.
-In general, the relevance of a metric is therefore relative to the algorithm and the scenario where it will be used.
-The relativity of relevance of metrics is not considered important for some problem domains and algorithms that are similar, as is usually the case with constraint reasoning.
+In general, a basic operation can prove irrelevant for a competing algorithm who uses extensively another operation.
+For CSP algorithms, the constraint check is almost ubiquitous, and is typically part of the most inner loop.
+Here we analyze the distributed constraint reasoning algorithm, ADOPT, and the compliance of the selected computational units with standard evaluation assumptions.